qmk/qmk_firmware/docs/feature_layers.md

     case KC_CYCLE_LAYERS:
       //our logic will happen on presses, nothing is done on releases if (!record->event.pressed) {
-        //already handled the keycode, let QMK know it so no further code is run uselessly return false;
+        // already handled the keycode, let QMK know so no further code is run unnecessarily return false;
       }